-- at least 1 blue or blue/grey reliever medication such as Airomir, Admol or Ventolin - at least 2 spacer devices (for single person use only) to assist with effective inhalation of the blue or blue/grey reliever medication (Swinburne Senior Secondary College will ensure spare spacers are available as replacements).
-Spacers will be stored in a dust proof container. - clear written instructions on Asthma First Aid, including: - \circ $\$ how to use the medication and spacer devices - steps to be taken in treating an asthma attack - A record sheet/log for recording the details of an asthma first aid incident, such as the number of puffs administered.
+- at least 1 blue or blue/grey reliever medication such as Airomir, Admol or Ventolin - at least 2 spacer devices (for single person use only) to assist with effective inhalation of the blue or blue/grey reliever medication (Swinburne Senior Secondary College will ensure space spacers are available as replacements).
+Spacers will be stored in a dust proof container. - clear written instructions on Asthma First Aid, including: - o how to use the medication and spacer devices - o steps to be taken in treating an asthma attack - A record sheet/log for recording the details of an asthma first aid incident, such as the number of puffs administered [see template record sheet in "additional resources"].

-The college's First Aid Officer will monitor and maintain the Asthma Emergency Kits.
+The First Aid Officer will monitor and maintain the Asthma Emergency Kits.
 They will:

-- ensure all contents are maintained and replaced where necessary - regularly check the expiry date on the canisters of the blue or blue/grey reliever puffers and place them if they have expired or a low on doses - replace spacers in the Kits after each use (spacers are single-person use only)
+- ensure all contents are maintained and replaced where necessary - regularly check the expiry date on the canisters of the blue or blue/grey reliever puffers and place them if they have expired or a low on doses - replace spacers in the Kits after each use (spacers are single-person use only) - dispose of any previously used spaces.